TheDesignExchange/recommendation_system/README.md

-# recommendation_system
+# Recommendation System

-The recommendation system, built for the Design Exchange
+A recommendation system built to enable machine learning-based design method suggestions to users of the Design Exchange website.